ojaswiatg/optimytext/notes.md

 ## Todo

 1. Auth with supabase
+2. Setup custom SMTP provider in supabase
-2. CSRF tokens usage with supabase and server actions
+3. CSRF tokens usage with supabase and server actions
-3. Auth with google login
+4. Auth with google login
-4. History APIs and UI
+5. History APIs and UI
-5. Navbar
+6. Navbar
-6. Footer
+7. Footer
-7. About
+8. About
-8. Landing page
+9. Landing page